stoneneedle/BAG/README.md

 Note that you may belong to more than one team, and everyone may have input into the creative process.

 Enter the Game: It may be possible to add 3D models of real-world objects, including ourselves, to our Unity project using a Microsoft Kinect to scan.
 If anyone has this device, please let me know.
+I'll also be buying one soon.